 There’s plenty of evidence that moderate alcohol consumption is good for your overall brain health and function as well.

-Alcohol plays a role in the traditional diets of some of the longest-lived people on earth.
+Alcohol plays a positive role in the traditional diets of some of the longest-lived people in the world.

-It is regularly consumed in the three countries with the most centenarians — France, Italy and Japan.
+It is regularly consumed in several countries with the most centenarians — France, Spain, Italy, and Japan.
+(4)

-Red wine is an integral part of the daily diet in both France and Italy.
+Red wine is an integral part of the daily diet in both France, Spain, and Italy.

-And once consumed, red wine breaks down into metabolites that protect brain cells from dying under stressful situations.
-(9)
+Once consumed, red wine breaks down into metabolites that protect brain cells from dying under stressful situations.
+(11)

 Sake, a rice-based alcoholic beverage, is a part of the traditional Japanese diet.

-The people of Japan are more likely to live to be 100 than any other group of people on earth.
-(10)
+The people of Japan are more likely to live to be 100 than anywhere else in the world.
+(12)

-A cup of sake with mugwort tea is a regular nightcap of seniors who live in Okinawa, one of the world’s longevity pockets known as “Blue Zones.”
-(11)
+A cup of sake with mugwort tea is a regular nightcap of seniors who live in Okinawa, one of the handful of longevity pockets known as blue zones.
+(13)

-Xanthohumol is a flavonoid found in hops, a main ingredient in beer, that can improve memory.
+Xanthohumol is a flavonoid found in hops, a main ingredient in beer, that can improve memory by stimulating the vagus nerve.
+(15)

-Besides being potent antioxidants, these compounds support the hippocampus and cortex, two areas of the brain that control memory and learning.
+Besides being potent antioxidants, these compounds support the hippocampus and cortex, two areas of the brain responsible for memory and learning.

 It seems it’s never too late to reap the benefits of alcohol for a healthier brain.

-Whenever you see evidence that drinking offers health benefits, you’ll notice that the modifier “moderate” almost always goes with it.
+Whenever you see evidence that drinking offers health benefits, you’ll almost always notice that the modifier “moderate” goes along with it.

 But what exactly does moderate drinking mean?